 Let us take another example where a person is planning to buy a second-hand car.
-When deciding on which car to buy, this person bases his decision only on how old the car is (year of manufacture and odometer reading), rather than on the quality of the engine.
+When deciding on which car to buy, this person bases his decision only on how old the car is (year of manufacture and odometer reading) rather than on the quality of the engine.

 Anchoring Bias in Finance

 The concept of anchoring bias is very relevant in the financial world.
-Normally, investment decision requires logical thinking.
+Normally, an investment decision requires logical thinking.
 However, many a time, extraneous factors influence an investor’s decision.
 This results in decisions being affected by illogical and irrelevant data.
 One such bias is the Anchoring Bias.

 In this, investors take their decision on the basis of a reference point.
 But, this reference point may or may not hold any importance to the current decision.
 And usually, this reference point is the first information an investor gets or any pre-existing information.

 A simple example of this bias in the financial world is when you ask someone to predict a stock price.
 Most people would predict the future price using the current stock price.
-They will see where the current stock price is, and then decide its future price.
+They will see where the current stock price is and then decide its future price.
 In this case, the present stock price is the anchor, and people base their decision on this anchor.

 Causes of Anchoring Bias